Climate Change and Changing Tick Concerns for UK Cats and Dogs

 Written by Lindsay Rose MA VetMB CertAVP CertVBM MRCVS

-Visit our blog to discover advice and tips from our vet team.
+View our other blog posts to discover advice and tips from our vet team.

 Visit Public Health England for further information.